Cicely Pearl Blair: Dermatology

 Blair left general practice in 1969 to focus on the study of dermatology.
 Over the next few years, she worked in a number of roles including a spell as a research assistant at St Bartholomew's Hospital.
 Whilst at St Bartholomew's, she focussed on acne research, discovering that the pigment in blackhead comedones is melanin and therefore that patients with albinism did not suffer from blackheads.

 In 1974, she became a consultant at Oldchurch Hospital in Romford.
 There she continued her research, at one point publishing a paper on rashes which could be caused by caterpillars of the brown-tailed moth.
 Whilst at Oldchurch, Blair took an active interest in fundraising for the dermatology department.
 She is credited with setting up a number of events, which allowed the department to purchase an expensive PUVA machine.

 Retirement

 Blair's husband, Henry, died in 1984 and as the couple had not had any children, she was free to focus on her own interests when she retired.
 She became an amateur silversmith, winning prizes for her sculptures and going on to make the "chain of office" for the president of the British Association of Dermatologists.
 She joined the Medical Art Society as a painter and spent time photographing flora and fauna, especially in the Galapagos and Falkland Islands.
-Blair died aged 78 on 14 February 2005 in London after an accident.
+Blair died aged 78 on 14 February 2005 in London.